Varnish - Classic Collector

 - (Recommended Method) Add labels on your Varnish pods to capture logs from standard output.
 Follow the instructions below to capture Varnish logs from stdout on Kubernetes.

-- Apply following labels to the Varnish pods:
+- Apply the following labels to the Varnish pods:

 environment: "prod_CHANGEME"